-- a.
-Legal rules of evidence do not apply to hearings under this subchapter; the Subcommittee for Appeals may admit evidence, including testimony, which possesses value and is commonly accepted by reasonable people in the conduct of their affairs.
-The Subcommittee for Appeals will exclude irrelevant, immaterial, and unduly repetitious evidence.
-All evidence admitted during the hearing will be made a part of the record. - b.
-A witness will testify unless the testimony is privileged as recognized by law or is excluded by the Subcommittee for Appeals. - c.
-The Subcommittee for Appeals will review the aid decision made under section 3-401 and subsection 3-402(a) on the basis of admitted evidence.
-The Subcommittee for Appeals may consider the student's financial aid record that was admitted into evidence at the hearing in determining an aid decision.
+a.
+The Subcommittee for Appeals will review the aid decision made under section 3-401 and subsection 3-402(a) based on admitted evidence.
+The Subcommittee for Appeals may consider the student's financial aid record admitted into evidence at the hearing in determining an aid decision.